AThompson04/credit-card-fraud-detection/README.md

 # Credit Card Fraud Detection
-This is a guideline and will need to be updated based on the actual project.

 ## Dataset
 The dataset for this project can be found on [kaggle](https://www.kaggle.com/datasets/mlg-ulb/) under Database Contents License (DbCL) v1.0.